The Shapiro Center for American History and Culture

-Along with financial support to endow the Center, the Shapiros are donating their personal collection of some 340 rare documents focused primarily on American presidential administrations from the 18th to the early 20th centuries.
-The Shapiro Collection will complement The Huntington's hundreds of archival collections and over one million single manuscripts, rare books, prints, photographs, and ephemera that document the history of what is now the United States, as well as the Atlantic and Central regions of Canada, from the colonial era onward.
+Along with financial support to endow the Center, the Shapiros are donating their personal collection of some 500 rare documents focused primarily on American presidential administrations from the 18th to the early 20th century.
+The Shapiro Collection complements The Huntington’s hundreds of archival collections and more than 1 million single manuscripts, rare books, prints, photographs, and ephemera that document the history of what is now the United States, as well as the Atlantic and Central regions of Canada, from the Colonial era onward.

 Shapiro Book Prize

 The Shapiro Book Prize is awarded biennially for an outstanding first scholarly monograph in American political, social, intellectual, or cultural history.
 Winners receive a $10,000 cash award and are recognized in a ceremony at The Huntington.
 The inaugural prize was conferred in January 2021.